Using our collections

 Quoting from published material

 Readers wishing to quote in a publication from published material are reminded of the need to abide by the provisions of the Copyright, Designs and Patents Act, 1998.
-A summary guide to the Act can be found on King’s College London’s Copyright web pages.
+A summary guide to the Act can be found on the university's Copyright web pages.